 When a human being is alive, he is soft and flexible.
 When he dies, he becomes stiff and dry.

 Everything, from grass to trees, is gentle and flexible while it is alive.
 When it dies, it hardens and dries.
 Hardness and rigidity are the satellites of death.
 Softness and gentleness are the satellites of life.
-Therefore, the one whose arms are strong will not prevail.
+Therefore, the strong-armed will not prevail.
 When a tree grows rigid it is destined to die.
 The strong and large are at the bottom, the soft and gentle are above them.

 — Laozi